twteamware/raspberrypi-ptp/README.md

 ### Apply required patches

-The ethernet driver used by RaspberryPi which comes with current (4.9.y) kernel sources (smsc95xx) is missing support for software Tx timestamping feature.
+The ethernet driver for RaspberryPi (smsc95xx) which comes with current (4.9.y) kernel sources is missing support for software Tx timestamping feature.
 This fix is already available in mainline linux sources, but was not merged yet into the raspberry kernel sources.
+If you use a more recent kernel and need to check if this patch is required or not, you can use the `ethtool` command to verify whether `SOF_TIMESTAMPING_TX_SOFTWARE` is listed or not.
+If it's in the list, you can skip to the next section, otherwise patching is required.

 Required patch can be found in patches/0001-smsc95xx-use-generic-ethtool_op_get_ts_info-callback.
 You can